ploopyco/classic-trackball/README.md

 What are you waiting for?
 Your new life awaits.

+## QMK?!

+As of November 13th, 2020, kits bought from the [Ploopy store](https://www.ploopy.co/shop/trackball/2) come with QMK preloaded.
+Check out the Wiki for instructions on how to load new firmware onto your device.
+(It's super easy!)

 ## Under what license is this released?

 The firmware is released under GPLv3.
 The hardware is released under OHL CERN v1.2.
 Check the respective directories for full license text.